Air Force of the Independent State of Croatia: 1943

 The Morane-Saulnier M.S.406 was a French designed fighter aircraft captured by Germany in 1940 and sold to the NDH in 1943.

 At the beginning of 1943 the Axis forces had complete control of the airspace over Yugoslavian territory.
 No aerial opposition of any kind was expected and that was the primary reason that the bomber force could operate without any fighter cover, notwithstanding the fact that there was a total lack of any serious fighter force in the ZNDH's squadrons.
 However, the situation started to change by the beginning of 1943.
 The Headquarters (HQ) of the ZNDH had plans to re-arm at least one Group with more modern aircraft of German or Italian origin.
 The Italians refused to supply the requested Macchi C.200 and Macchi C.202 fighters, as the Regia Aeronautica needed every aircraft to fill its own squadrons in the beginning of 1943.

 This was because the situation began to change in favour of the Allies.
 They had landed in North Africa while the Soviets were undertaking their great winter offensive, endangering, and eventually defeating, the German 6th Army around Stalingrad.

 The Partisan movement in Yugoslavia, aside from some smaller territories, established a large liberated territory extending west of the rivers Neretva and Bosna, in the direction of the cities of Zagreb and Rijeka.
 The Partisan force had grown stronger – it had more than 60,000 armed fighters in this so-called "Tito's State" who were both well trained and supported by artillery.
-On 20 January 1943, the German HQ in Yugoslavia launched an offensive codenamed Case White (Fall Weiss), intending to regain the lost territory.
+On 20 January 1943, the German HQ in Yugoslavia launched an offensive codenamed Operation Weiss, intending to regain the lost territory.
 The attack was supported by aircraft from the Luftwaffe, Regia Aeronautica and the ZNDH.
 Aircraft from the 2nd and 3rd Groups from Sarajevo and the 6th Group from Banja Luka were involved in bombing raids as well as leaflet dropping missions.

-The Banja Luka air base was reinforced by a newly formed 5th Group after the end of Case White.
+The Banja Luka air base was reinforced by a newly formed 5th Group after the end of Operation Weiss.
 The ZNDH now consisted of three air bases with six Groups and 14 squadrons.
 During 1943 new aircraft continued to arrive, with 30 overhauled Dornier Do 17E bombers delivered from Germany and divided between the 3rd Squadron (Zagreb), and the 13th and 15th Squadrons (Banja Luka).
 From Italy came 34 long promised ex-VVKJ Bücker Bü 131 Jungmans and 25 Saiman 200 light biplane trainers and liaison aircraft, which were dispatched to all three air bases.
 They were also used to deliver mail and fresh meat to isolated/surrounded towns and garrisons.